 A little history and context:

 Shanghai’s official language is Mandarin, but locals speak Shanghainese, a topolect that sounds nothing like Mandarin or Cantonese (it actually sounds a little like Arabic).
 Weather-wise, it’s really humid, pretty hot in the summer and fairly cold in the winter.
 The city’s architecture is an eclectic mix of traditional lane houses called shikumen, art deco buildings left over from the many occupations, and new glassy shiny things.
-The city is expansive, but the subway system is great and equally ever-expanding.Shanghai’s also a good city for biking since it’s relatively flat, as long as you’re not trying to go over to Pudong.
+The city is expansive, but the subway system is great and equally ever-expanding.Shanghai’s also a good city for biking since it’s relatively flat, and dozens of colorful dockless bike share companies popped up over the years.
+Along with the high numbers of city bikers, Shanghai streets are highly populated with courier service workers on mopeds delivering food and a massive amount of TaoBao (similar to Amazon) bought products. as long as you’re not trying to go over to Pudong.
 Oh and the pollution’s not *as bad* as in other cities in China (but it’s still not great, by world standards.)

-In the past few years, since the Shanghai Expo in 2010, the city’s had a veritable explosion of massive contemporary art museums.
-There are also lots of commercial galleries, a growing number of nonprofit institutions, and and a pretty vibrant undercurrent of DIY spaces.
+In the past decade since the Shanghai Expo in 2010, the city’s had a veritable explosion of massive contemporary art museums and funding for the arts.
+There are also lots of commercial galleries, a growing number of nonprofit institutions, and and a pretty vibrant undercurrent of DIY and queer-friendly spaces.
 Shanghai is also the birthplace of Chinese cinema, and is home to strong fashion, design, and tech scenes.

 We’ve broken down the city’s creative scene into seven areas to explore, arranged by decreasing density of art spaces: